pattisapu01/TPM-FoodTruck/Proposal.md

 the user has eaten previously and give recommendations "outside" of the recently eaten places but within the user's cuisine preferences.

-**Deliverables:** A mobile application that talks to City Of San Francisco's API \[or our own API that downloads the data from SF's DB to our own DB periodically\] to fetch Food Truck operators that are closet to the user's location.
+**Deliverables:** A mobile application that talks to API layer to fetch Food Truck operators that are closet to the user's location.
 The "Recommendation Engine" must take into account the recent ordered \[Past X Days\] food trucks and try to filter them out so that "new" food trucks can be recommended.
 Another criterion is "Food Truck" rating.
 Food truck search radius, cuisine preferences,